apitestbase/apitestbase.github.io/_docs/en/expressions.md

 ATB supports Groovy expressions in test cases.
 The syntax is `${= the expression }`.
 Examples:
 ```
 ${= UUID.randomUUID() }

 ${= RandomStringUtils.randomAlphanumeric(10) }

 ${= ThreadLocalRandom.current().nextInt(0, 100) }

 ${= new SimpleDateFormat("yyyy-MM-dd'T'HH:mm:ss.SSS").format(new Date()) }

 ${= (5 + 2) * 8 / 2 % 5 + 0.5 }
 ```

 You can embed groovy expressions inside [Properties](/docs/en/properties), or directly inside test step.
-Following is an example:
+For example:

 ![Groovy Expression in Request Body](../../screenshots/expressions/groovy-expression-in-request-body.png)